ericleigh007/MSVSExtensionWalkThrus/README.md

 So here you go.

-More samples will be added as time passes
+More samples will be added as time passes.

+The first section is for [Editor Item Template](https://docs.microsoft.com/en-us/visualstudio/extensibility/creating-an-extension-with-an-editor-item-template?view=vs-2019)